 FMF is the parent company of the Registrant with 81% ownership of the total outstanding capital stock.
 The Registrant's financial statements are consolidated with that of the parent on an annual basis.
-As of December 31, 2021, the Registrant's wholly owned subsidiary is Beneficial Financial Advisors, Inc. ("BFAI").
-Another subsidiary, Solana Investment Holdings Corp. ("SIHC") was dissolved based on the resolution and its approval during the Board and Stockholders' meeting held last October 21, 2021.
+As of December 31, 2022, the Registrant's wholly owned subsidiary is Beneficial Financial Advisors, Inc. ("BFAI").
+Another subsidiary, Solana Investment Holdings Corp. ("SIHC") was dissolved following the approval thereof during the Board and Stockholders' meeting held last October 21, 2021.
 SIHC was an investment company with holdings in foreign currency denominated securities.
 The transfer of the assets was completed in December 2021.

-On October 21, 2021, the Board of Directors ("BOD") and stockholders of BFAI approved a resolution for the cessation of its business operations effective December 15, 2021 and shorten the company's term of existence until June 20, 2023.
-As at the date of this report, BFAI is still in the process of filing its Amended Articles of Incorporation with the SEC for the shortening of its corporate term.
+On October 21, 2021, the Board of Directors ("BOD") and stockholders of BFAI approved a resolution for the cessation of its business operations effective December 15, 2021 and shortening the company's term of existence until June 30, 2023.